-This guide provides the procedures to be followed for migrating home directories from File Servers to OneDrive for Business.
+- This guide provides the procedures for migrating home directories from File Servers to OneDrive for Business.

-We recommend this strategy when migrating a large number of home directories.
+- We recommend this strategy when migrating a large number of home directories.
 When migrating a smaller number of home directories, follow the steps in the File Server Home Directories to OneDrive for Business Migration Guide.

 Prepare Azure Environment

 - Buy an Azure subscription (or use the free one-month trial, and be aware that this option is only viable if you are performing a very small migration).
 Read the How do I buy an Azure subscription? article for more information.

-- Create the C:\apps\uploaderwiz, and then download and extract the Uploaderwiz utility from here (e.g., extract into the c:\apps\uploaderwiz directory).
+- Create the C:\apps\uploaderwiz directory and then download and extract the UploaderWiz utility into that directory.

 - Map a network drive to the home directory root folder on the file server.